bsutton/sounds/README.md

 In order to play a sound when you initialized the player with the audio player features, you must create a `Track` object to pass to `startPlayerFromTrack`.

-The `Track` class is provided by the flutter_sound package.
+The `Track` class is provided by the sounds package.
 It has a number of constructors which support each of the different audio sources.

 ```dart